 University of Houston Main Campus

-Law Center students may avail themselves of upscale graduate housing in the Calhoun Lofts, 10 dining halls and food courts, cross-campus shuttle service, a state-of-the-art recreation facility, and even a pub – all within walking distance of the Law Center.
+Law Center students may avail themselves of upscale graduate housing in the University Lofts, 10 dining halls and food courts, cross-campus shuttle service, a state-of-the-art recreation facility, and even a pub – all within walking distance of the Law Center.
 Even amidst a bustling city like Houston, UH offers a rich student life right on campus.

 Museum District/Hermann Park